-My favourite hero in the movie Legends of the Fall (1994) is Colonel William Ludlow, the father of three sons, who lives amid nature, far from urban civilization.
+My favorite hero here is Colonel William Ludlow.
+The father of three sons, he lives in the middle of nature, away from urban civilization.

-Throughout his long life, Ludlow has evaluated people and situations and tackled the difficult task of separating the wheat from the chaff.
-He teaches his sons what is true and what is false, though he gives them the freedom to make their own choices.
+Most importantly, when he teaches his sons what is true and false, he gives them the freedom to make their own choices.

-William is consistent in his principles and does not depart from them even at the insistence of officials and his own son.
+William is consistent in his principles and does not depart from them even at officials and his son’s insistence.

-This “feature” reveals a mature soul in the old man, a soul with established qualities (towards the Light) and a deep understanding of the intangible values.
+These features reveal a mature soul in Ludlow, a soul with established qualities towards the Light, and a deep understanding of Light’s intangible values.

 Another fascinating character in this story is Susannah Fincannon.